 One of the more profound studies shows the effect of vitamin D on mood.
-Dr. Rhonda Patrick published a study showing that vitamin D can regulate serotonin levels in the brain, which is one of the key brain chemicals associated with depression.
+Dr. Rhonda Patrick published a study showing that vitamin D can regulate serotonin levels in the brain which can help support a better mood.

 Markers of Aging

 Vitamin D is also known to be a great anti-aging and vitality promoting agent.
-One estimate presumed that vitamin D supplementation reduced medical costs of cancer treatment by about $16 – 25 billion because of the general protective and preventative effects.
+One estimate presumed that vitamin D supplementation reduced medical costs by about $16 – 25 billion because of the general protective and preventative effects.

 By protecting against DNA damage, vitamin D can reduce oxidative stress.
 The vitamin prevents telomere shortening, which are small markers of aging in the human body.
 Dr. Rhonda Patrick discusses vitamin D on the Joe Rogan Experience and explains things a little more thoroughly.